navikt/deployment-cli/README.md

 `deployment-cli --help`

 The `--help` flag is available for all subcommands.

+To see the help info for a subcommand of a subcommand, type `deployment-cli --help <subcommand> <subsubcommand>` e.g. `deployment-cli --help deploy create`

 ## Deployments
 `deployment-cli create` contains a few subcommands for easily creating deployments using the github api